dneumann42/alatar/README.md

 git clone https://github.com/dneumann42/alatar.git $HOME/.alatar
 ```

-Cd into the new directory and run `sh ./alatar.sh`, this will take you into the terminal user interface wizard.
+`cd` into the new directory and run `sh ./alatar.sh`, this will display the help screen.

 ## Usage